dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/athena-configs.md

 ### Setup

-- A Spark-enabled workgroup created in Athena
+- A Spark-enabled workgroup created in Athena.
-- Spark execution role granted access to Athena, Glue and S3
+- Spark execution role granted access to Athena, Glue and S3.
-- The Spark workgroup is added to the `~/.dbt/profiles.yml` file and the profile to be used is referenced in `dbt_project.yml`
+- The Spark workgroup is added to the `~/.dbt/profiles.yml` file and the profile to be used is referenced in `dbt_project.yml`.

 ### Spark-specific table configuration